Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 Several studies have focused on superconducting systems where time-reversal and inversion symmetry breaking are modelled via ferromagnetism/a magnetic field and antisymmetric SOC interactions, such as Rashba SOC.
-Nonreciprocal supercurrents have also been observed in materials with valley-Zeeman spin-orbit interaction where, unlike the Rashba SOC, the rectification of supercurrent depends on the out-of-plane magnetic field~\cite{Bauriedl_2022_NatComm}.
+Nonreciprocal supercurrents have also been observed in materials with valley-Zeeman SOC where, unlike the Rashba SOC, the rectification of supercurrent depends on the OOP magnetic field~\cite{Bauriedl_2022_NatComm}.
 Figure~\ref{fig:diode1} shows rectification efficiency of 60$\%$ measured in transition metal dichalcogenide NbSe$_2$ sandwiched between hBN layers which is significantly larger than those observed in Rashba SOC systems.
 The rectification saturates at low temperature with a maximum observed around $T=T_c/2$, unlike the observations by \onlinecite{ando_nature_20} where the diode effect was observed near $T_c$.
-The unusual temperature dependence together with the rectification appearing with an out-of-plane applied magnetic field indicates a fundamentally different origin of the diode effect in comparison to those observed in Rashba superconductors.
-One notable exception, which does not require SOC, is \onlinecite{davydova_sciadv_22} where it was argued that the diode effect could arise due to Meissner screening in S, causing a finite center-of-mass momentum state in S which removes inversion symmetry.
-Another interesting case is twisted trilayer graphene a zero magnetic field diode effect was reported~\cite{lin_arxiv_21, scammell_2d_22}.
+The unusual temperature dependence together with the rectification appearing with an OOP applied magnetic field indicates a fundamentally different origin of the diode effect in comparison to those observed in Rashba superconductors.

 There are aspects of the supercurrent diode effect which remain poorly understood.
 For instance, the experimental observation of the diode effect in \onlinecite{ando_nature_20} only occurred near $T_c$, vanishing far below $T_c$.
-This suggests a different origin of the effect than purely symmetry breaking mechanisms, since those would be in play also for $T\ll T_c$, and instead points to a key role played by fluctuations.
+This suggests that a key role is played by fluctuations in $\Delta$.